rajannnnnnn/Excel-HEALTHCARE_DATA_ANALYSIS/Excel/README.md

 Customer ID as the common column, utilizing VLOOKUP.<br>
-➢ Retain the following necessary columns: Customer ID, First Name, BMI, HBA1C, Heart Issues, Any Transplants, Cancer history, NumberOfMajorSurgeries, smoker, Weight Status, Diabetes Status, Date of Birth, charges, Hospital tier, City tier, State ID, Age.<br>
+➢ Retain the following necessary columns: Customer ID, First Name, BMI, HBA1C, Heart Issues, Any Transplants, Cancer history, NumberOfMajorSurgeries, smoker, Weight Status, Diabetes Status, Date of Birth, charges, Hospital tier, City tier, State ID, Age.<br><br>
 ★ Create pivot tables if required to do the following analysis, then visualize through charts:
 ### Analysis using Pie/Donut Chart:
 1. What is the distribution of cancer history among smokers and non-smokers?